 Money Spent By India on Jammu & Kashmir

-On 8th of July 2016, Indian Army killed Burhan Muzaffar Wani, commander of Kashmiri militant group Hizbul Mujahideen.
-At the time of his death, he was 21 years old and Government of India had announced a bounty of INR 1 million.
-The death caused a widespread unrest in the Kashmir Valley which claimed 43 lives.
-As usual in New Delhi, the Print and Electronic media started a debate citing the Kashmir situation being wrongly handled by Indian Government.
+On the 8th of July 2016, the Indian Army killed Burhan Muzaffar Wani, commander of Kashmiri militant group Hizbul Mujahideen.
+At the time of his death, he was 21 years old and the Government of India had announced a bounty of INR 1 million.
+The death caused widespread unrest in the Kashmir Valley which claimed 43 lives.
+As usual in New Delhi, the Print and Electronic media started a debate citing the Kashmir situation being wrongly handled by the Indian Government.
 They claimed that it is due to lack of opportunity, infrastructure, poverty and Army injustice that youth in the valley end up becoming militant.
-Some news channel hailed Burhan Wani as the local hero and condemned the killing saying many Kashmiri youths will follow the path of Burhan.
-A few blamed the draconian AFSPA that gives much-needed power to Indian Army to operate in the Kashmir Valley.
-We decided to find out if seriously there is lack of infrastructure and opportunity in the valley.
-How much money is spend by Central Government on the state of Jammu & Kashmir and what is returned by the state to Indian Union?
+Some news channels hailed Burhan Wani as the local hero and condemned the killing saying many Kashmiri youths will follow the path of Burhan.
+A few blamed the draconian AFSPA that gives much-needed power to the Indian Army to operate in the Kashmir Valley.
+We decided to find out if seriously there is a lack of infrastructure and opportunity in the valley.
+How much money is spend by Central Government on the state of Jammu & Kashmir and what is returned by the state to the Indian Union?